 Terry Tempest Williams (author and Harvard Divinity School writer-in-residence), Charles M. Stang (director of the Center for the Study of World Religions at Harvard Divinity School), and Dr. Sam Myers (Harvard T.H.
-Chan School of Public Health principal research scientist and Planetary Health Alliance director) have launched The Constellation Project: a new collaboration between the Planetary Health Alliance (PHA), the Harvard Divinity School (HDS), the Center for the Study of World Religions (CSWR), the Harvard Center for the Environment (HUCE), and the Harvard T.H.
-Chan School of Public Health (HSPH) that ignites interdisciplinary, community-based conversations around fundamental questions related to the complex constellation of relationships between humanity, the natural world, and our fellow cohabitants.
+Chan School of Public Health principal research scientist and Planetary Health Alliance director) have launched The Constellation Project.
+The Constellation Project — a collaboration between the Harvard Divinity School, the Planetary Health Alliance, and the Center for the Study of World Religions—explores the spiritual crisis that underlies the ecological and public health crises associated with destruction of Earth’s natural systems.
+How do we share news stories about our relationship to each other and the natural world that could help set us on a different path?
+The Constellation Project aims to feature faith leaders bringing science into their sermons; scientists giving ‘reverence for life’ alongside their analyses; and scholars and students finding a place for their spiritual life.

 "A constellation is a group of stars connected by the imagination.
 We look up at the night sky and see a map of stories created by our need to understand the world around us and beyond.